There is a quote by Viktor Frankl which is so hopeful.

 When I saw the whole pattern, I started to giggle.
 These movements are all linked to one very clear, and reasonable, intention: to keep me from going under.
 The thing I had inadvertently taught myself to do, as a child, was not so much linked to swimming as it was to not drowning.
 And the irony was that it looked a lot like the thing I was trying not to do!

 If we take a moment to consider how our nervous systems use our physical movements to interpret our level of safety, it’s easy to see how big a role our intentions play in creating not only our individual responses to stimuli - but our realities too.

 My intention to avoid something (like drowning), produced a very particular pattern of movement that kept my brain on a tightrope of survival.
 But the movements involved in my intention to learn something new kept my brain wide, curious and engaged in what it does best.
 And even though I could absolutely use some expert instruction on my path to aquatic bliss, I didn’t need swimming lessons to find the softness and ease required to move safely on the surface of the water.
 What I needed was a shift in orientation.

 One unexpected benefit of learning through movement is how seamlessly our brains translate the understanding to other areas of our lives.

-My not-drowning insight reminds me that my intention to not offend is also one of seeking common ground; and that if I flip my intention of not making a mistake, I have better access to all of the wisdom I've acquired to navigate a life filled with unknowns.
+My not-drowning insight reminds me that my intention to not offend could shift towards seeking common ground; and that if I flip my intention of not making a mistake to one of learning through experience, I have better access to all of the wisdom I've acquired to navigate a life filled with unknowns.